phishy/wflow/README.md

 * `jobs.<job_id>.runs-on` (ubuntu-latest only)
 * `jobs.<job_id>.steps`

-Currently only Docker-based actions are supported.
+Currently, only Docker-based actions are supported.
 PRs welcome for JavaScript-based actions.

 ### Not yet supported